senurah/java-cnn-char-recog/README.md

 ## Evaluation
 Evaluate the trained model using the evaluation script.
 This will provide metrics such as accuracy, precision, and recall.

-## Contributing
-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.